North Dakota Marijuana Laws

 Key Points

 • Only medical cannabis has been legalized in North Dakota.
-Recreational marijuana remains illegal as of early 2024
+Recreational marijuana remains illegal in the state

 • While adult-use cannabis is illegal in the state, North Dakota has decriminalized the possession of less than 14 grams (0.5 ounces) of cannabis for persons aged 21 years or older.
 However, this attracts a penalty of no more than $1,000 without the option of incarceration